 Reading a file line by line in Bash

-1. The while Loop with read Command:
+1. Using a while Loop with the read Command

 while read -r line; do